Water and Salt

 During the 2018 Brazilian presidential elections, a woman floats in waters far from home.
 When everything seems calm, a wave hits and carries her to the depths of her being.
 Water and Salt is a journey through the consciousness of someone whose country is under threat of a fascist government.

 Luisa Mello’s Water and Salt depicts two resources with a prominent place in film history.
 Think of the ocean, the ocean as the source of everything.
-And think of a tiled bathtub in a small apartment, a place where loss and love often coexist.
+And think of a tiled bathtub in a small apartment, where loss and love often coexist.
 Or think of a space in between these two.
-With some salt stuck in between teeth, Mello searches for peace and answers in a third and more uncanny place.
+With some salt stuck between their teeth, Mello searches for peace and answers in a third and more uncanny place.

 TEKST DOORTEXT BY